Are you feeling hurt and angry about the way you have been treated? If you feel you deserve some breakup karma, you’re not alone.

-When someone treats us badly either during a relationship or through the process of a break-up, it is entirely natural to be left with a sense of bitterness and resentment.
+When someone treats us with disrespect or heartlessness, either during a relationship or through the process of a break-up, it is entirely natural to be left with a sense of bitterness and resentment.

-But as justified as it feels, waiting expectantly for karma to do its thing is simply vengeance in another form; this only keeps us stuck from moving on.
+But as justified as it feels, waiting expectantly for karma to do its thing is simply vengeance in another form.
+If we cling too tightly to this hope, it keeps us stuck from moving on.

 There was a life lesson in this for me, as there always is.
 It was to stop focusing on and his life and focus on myself instead.
 My persistent hope that he would reap what he sowed certainly wasn’t hurting my ex-husband; it was only increasing my own pain due to the amount of time I spent thinking about him.
 To break free of this, I had to remember that peace of mind comes when you focus on what you can control, and let go of what you can’t.